Ulfzerk/logseq_notes/pages/Gibbs' inequality.md

 - What is Gibbs' inequality? #card
-	- In information theory, Gibbs inequality is a statement abhout information entropy of discrete probability distribution.
+	- In information theory, Gibbs inequality is a statement about information entropy of discrete probability distribution.
+	-